The Trouble with Numbers

 It was a week before Christmas and also a week before I had to pay my rent.
 I started to panic because I was seeing no way (in the natural) that we could get by and cover our needs.

 Yet in the night, God would serenade me with promises of abundant provisions showing up.
 I was in a tug of war between the faith of what God was saying and the lack that I saw.
-The numbers of how much money I needed were so intimidating, because it looked like nothing was coming.
+The numbers of how much money I needed were so intimidating because it looked like nothing was coming.

 Sometimes when I would look at how much money I needed, I would panic.
 I would get so consumed with “how” we were going to get by, that I had to find a way to comfort myself.

 I would turn on some light piano music and close my eyes.
 Then I would imagine (activate my faith) to see all that God promised me coming to pass.
-I would imagine us in the castle, surrounded by gifts.
+I would imagine us in the same apartment, surrounded by gifts.
 Because one of my biggest prayers at that time was that we could stay here for the Holidays.

 But it looked impossible, especially to the logical.
 However, I had a place within me that believed in the power of faith and I decided to keep holding onto what God was saying.
 It was scary because I had nothing and I needed more than I could even wrap my mind around.

 Right about when the fire of the trial started to get too hot, God surprised me with an open door and He fulfilled His words.
-It was just getting toasted marshmallows on top of a hot chocolate drink.
+It was just like getting toasted marshmallows on top of a hot chocolate drink.
 I cried so hard and I was starstruck by what God did for days.

 God came through a way that I never expected and He showed up with more than I would have believed could happen.
 I was able to pay my December AND January rent in full and give my family a very special Christmas surprise with plenty of gifts.

-The trouble with numbers is that sometimes when we focus too much on what we see coming in and when we depend too much on our own money plans, that it leaves little room for faith to receive the miraculous from God.
+The trouble with numbers is that sometimes when we focus too much on what we see coming in and when we depend too much on our own money plans, it leaves little room for faith to receive the miraculous from God.

 I was so consumed with numbers, that I had lost sight of how massive God is.
 I needed to shut off my focus on numbers and trust that God is abundant and He is known for His wonders and miracles.